mef-dev/model-first-backend-plugin/README.md

   - .NET Core cross-platform development
 2. Open `plugin_name.sln` in Visual Studio 2019.
 3. (optional) Make changes in Entities & Actions schemas into `.\models.xml` file in the root of the repo
 4. Run `.\build_for_deploy.cmd` from the root of the repo to build the code.
-This also generate new Entities & Actions classes from `.\models.xml` needed to build new version of Plugin.
+This also will generate new Entities & Actions classes from `.\models.xml` needed to build new version of Plugin.
-5. Open `\bin\build` folder and zip all files to one package `plugin_name.zip`.
+5. Open `\bin\Deploy` folder and use file `plugin_name.zip` that consists of all files from build.

 ### Building MSBuild in Unix (Mac & Linux)